-□ Nursery places are in the main offered on a part time basis (am and/or pm sessions which vary in each school throughout the year).
+- Nursery places are in the main offered on a part time basis (am and/or pm sessions which vary in each school throughout the year).
 Children start attending nursery classes at the age of 3 or 4 years.

-$\Box$ There are three intakes for rising 3 pupils per year as follows:
+- There are three intakes for rising 3 pupils per year as follows:

 - January

+- April

-- April - September
+- September

-\Please note that the specific dates for intake change on an annual basis linked to school term dates.
+Please note that the specific dates for intake change on an annual basis linked to school term dates.
 These dates are d communicated within the Starting Schools Booklet and on nursery application forms, in line with the admission rounds for nursery, reception and secondary school places.

-□ Some governing bodies offer full-time provision, which is funded directly from the schools budget.
-The nursery entitlement within Blaenau Gwent is part-time which equates to12.5 hours per/week (2.5 hours per/day), other than the following nursery provisions, which offer:

-o Ysgol Gymraeg Bro Helyg - full time rising 3 and nursery places o St Mary's Roman Catholic Primary School - part-time rising 3 places and fulltime nursery places o St Joseph's Roman Catholic Primary School - part-time rising 3 places and fulltime nursery places

-□ The regulations pertaining to nursery education are specific and confirm that: attending a nursery class does NOT give a child priority for a place in the reception year group.
+- Some governing bodies offer full-time provision, which is funded directly from the school budget.
+The nursery entitlement within Blaenau Gwent is part-time which equates to12.5 hours per/week (2.5 hours per/day), other than the following nursery provisions, which offer: - Blaen y Cwm Primary School full time rising 3 and nursery places - Coed y Garn Primary School full time rising 3 and nursery places - Rhos y Fedwen Primary School full time rising 3 and nursery places - St Mary's Roman Catholic Primary School part-time rising 3 places and full-time nursery places - St Joseph's Roman Catholic Primary School part-time rising 3 places and full-time nursery places - Ysgol Gymraeg Bro Helyg full time rising 3 and nursery places - The regulations pertaining to nursery education are specific and confirm that: attending a nursery class does NOT give a child priority for a place in the reception year group.
 A separate application is required for this purpose.